PiERN: Token-Level Routing for Integrating High-Precision Computation and Reasoning: PiERN Methodology

 \section{PiERN Methodology}

 In this section, we detail the methodology of PiERN.
-The PiERN architecture integrates high-precision scientific computation experts and LLMs as modules in the same model.
-The expert integration is interpretable and controlable, supporting efficient training and inference and allowing for dynamic expansion of experts.
-We first give an overview of the overall architecture of PiERN, then introduce the stepwise training method for each component module, and finally present the inference paradigm of alternating invocation of different experts at the token granularity.
+PiERN integrates high-precision scientific computation experts and LLMs as modules within the same architecture.
+This integration is interpretable, supporting controllable training and efficient inference.
+We first provide an overview of the overall PiERN architecture, followed by a stepwise training method for each component module, and finally, we present the inference paradigm of alternating invocation of different experts at the token-level granularity.